brainuser5705/blog/posts/cpp/chap4.md

 - use with `unsigned` keyword

 # Unsigned integer overflow
-- **modulo wrapping**: divided by one grater than the largest number of the type and the remainder is kept (ex.
+- **modulo wrapping**: divided by one greater than the largest number of the type and the remainder is kept (ex.
 280 -> 280/256 with remainder 24 -> 24.
 256 is wrapped around to 0)
 - can wrap around the other direction with negative numbers (-1 -> 65535 for unsigned 2 byte int)

 # When to avoid and when to use unsigned numbers